-Draw and label a picture or create a model of a new rover that could be used to explore both the terrain of Mars and Earth, using materials you find in your home.
+Draw and label a picture or create a model out of materials you find in your home of a new rover that could be used to explore both the terrain of Mars and Earth.

 Explain your rover and the reasons behind its design features to a friend or family member.